hasandemiroz/Project-TV-Show/levels/level-200.md

 Swap repos with a random person in your class.
 You do not need to coordinate your schedules.

 Fork their GitHub repository to your GitHub username.
-You will need to give it a different name (e.g. `JS3-Module-Project-Partner`), because you already have a repo named `JS3-Module-Project`.
+You will need to give it a different name (e.g. `Project-TV-Show-Partner`), because you already have a repo named `Project-TV-Show`.

 Clone their repository to your laptop.